-Vacation of office, removal from office, filling of vacancies and dissolution of Council
+Vacation of office, removal from office, and filling of vacancies in Council

-- 5. (1) If a member of the Council loses the confidence of the participant which nominated that member, the Council, on being advised thereof in writing by the participant concerned, shall inform the State President in writing, and the State President shall by proclamation in the Gazette remove that person from office. - (2) If a member of the Council dies, resigns from office (which shall be in writing to the State President) or is removed from office in terms of subsection (1), the participant previously represented by that member shall be entitled to nominate another person

-- as a member of the Council, and in respect of such nomination section 4 shall apply mutatis mutandis. - (3) Subsections (1) and (2) shall apply mutatis mutandis in respect of an alternate member. - (4) The Council shall be dissolved on the date referred to in section 29.
+- 5. (1) If a member of the Council loses the confidence of the participant which nominated that member, the Council, on being advised thereof in writing by the participant concerned, shall inform the State President in writing, and the State President shall by proclamation in the Gazette remove that person from office. - (2) If a member of the Council dies, resigns from office (which shall be in writing to the State President) or is removed from office in terms of subsection (1), the participant previously represented by that member shall be entitled to nominate another person as a member of the Council, and in respect of such nomination section 4 shall apply mutatis mutandis. - (3) Subsections (1) and (2) shall apply mutatis mutandis in respect of an alternate member.